Aletheia-Praxis/VX-RAG/HOW_TO_USE.md

 - **Reranking**: Automatic improvement of search results
 - **Batch Processing**: For large document collections

+## Known Limitations and Future Improvements

+### Rate Limiting

+The current implementation does not include rate limiting or request queuing.
+For single-user local deployment, this is not a critical issue.
+Implementation of a queue mechanism for concurrent requests is planned for future releases.

+### Request Timeouts

+To prevent client hanging, requests are automatically timed out after 10 minutes.
+This is a safeguard measure - normal queries should complete much faster.

 For more information, see `README.md` and the configuration in `config/settings.yaml`.